alexandern17/test-readme/README.md

     ```
     See example of usage [here](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/optimizing-programmatically-using-json-example/Content%20Orchestration%20Example/Content%20Orchestration%20Example/FirstViewController.swift#L15).

-2. Set the `oneInteractionPath` value to the name of the Interaction you want to retrieve the response from.
+2. Set the `oneInteractionPath` value to the name of the Interaction you want to retrieve the response from, and assign the delegate.

     * For `UIViewController` classes: